triularity/avrspec/README.txt

 				OCnx with the one this specifies (e.g. GTCCR).
 		OCnx_TCCR_EXTRA	Extra named bits to set in the TCCR when the OCnx is enabled (e.g. PWM1A).
+		OCnx_REMAP	The timer is only connected to the function specified when in remap mode.
+		PROGMEM_SIZE	The value is the flash/PROGMEM size in bytes.
+		RAM_SIZE	The value is the internal SRAM size in bytes.
+		EEPROM_SIZE	The value is the EEPROM size in bytes.
+				If not set, there is no EEPROM.

 ADC_REF <func-id> <value>